bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-4.md

 **You can earn 4 points with the completion of this exercise.**

-We will list the customers in this exercise, along with the total amount of their orders.
+We will list the customers in this exercise, along with the cumulative value of their orders.
 This will be similar to exercise 2: we will use aggregation and merging in C# code.

 The method to implement is `IList<Customer> ListCustomers()`.
 The method shall return every customer.
 The properties of `Model.Customer` are:

 - `Name`: the name of the customer
 - `ZipCode`, `City`, `Street`: the address fields of the main site of the customer
 - `TotalOrders`: the cumulative total of all orders of the customer.
+You have to aggregate the price\*amount for all items of each order of a customer to get this total.
 If a particular customer has no orders, this value shall be `null`.

 Follow these steps to solve this exercise: